-3. Admission to a Research Degree programme
+3. Admission to a Research Degree course

-- (1) In order to be eliqible for admission to a Research Degree programme an applicant must: - (a) be at least 16 years of age on the start date of the programme of study; - (b) satisfy or be exempted from the General Entrance Requirements set out in the College Coursefinder and from any additional entrance requirements which may be prescribed for individual programmes of study; - (c) be able to demonstrate proficiency in spoken and written English to the satisfaction of the College before commencing the programme of study. - (2) In assessing an applicant who does not possess the normal qualifications for admission the College will seek alternative evidence that s/he can study at the required level, has a broad general education and has achieved the specific learning outcomes, including professional competencies and proficiency in spoken and written English required for admission to the programme of study.
-The College may set qualifying examinations where it is not satisfied that prior learning has been verified through reliable and valid assessment. - (3) An applicant will only be admitted to a programme of study which the College has judged to be sufficiently different from any studies that the applicant has previously undertaken,
+- (1) In order to be eligible for admission to a Research Degree course an applicant must: - (a) be at least 16 years of age on the start date of the course of study; - (b) satisfy or be exempted from the General Entrance Requirements set out in the College Coursefinder and from any additional entrance requirements which may be prescribed for individual courses of study; - (c) be able to demonstrate proficiency in spoken and written English to the satisfaction of the College before commencing the course of study. - (2) In assessing an applicant who does not possess the normal qualifications for admission the College will seek alternative evidence that s/he can study at the required level, has a broad general education and has achieved the specific learning outcomes, including professional competencies and proficiency in spoken and written English required for admission to the course of study.
+The College may set qualifying examinations where it is not satisfied that prior learning has been verified through reliable and valid assessment. - (3) An applicant will only be admitted to a course of study which the College has judged to be sufficiently different from any studies that the applicant has previously undertaken, whether at the College or elsewhere, except where such studies are to be counted as part of

-- whether at the College or elsewhere, except where such studies are to be counted as part of the applicant's programme of study at the College under the provisions of Section 4 of these regulations. - (4) Applicants will be asked to give details of any disability or Specific Learning Difficulty so that the College can advise them provisionally on the level of support available.
-Information provided for this purpose will play no part in assessing an application for admission to the College. - (5) Applicants for admission to doctoral programmes leading to the award of a professional qualification or membership of a professional body will be required to declare unspent and/or spent convictions as specified in the relevant programme documentation.
+- the applicant's course of study at the College under the provisions of Section 4 of these regulations. - (4) Applicants will be asked to give details of any disability or Specific Learning Difficulty so that the College can advise them provisionally on the level of support available.
+Information provided for this purpose will play no part in assessing an application for admission to the College. - (5) Applicants for admission to doctoral courses leading to the award of a professional qualification or membership of a professional body will be required to declare unspent and/or spent convictions as specified in the relevant course documentation.
 The decision on whether to accept an applicant will be based firstly on academic requirements, and secondly on the risk posed to staff and students.
-Applicants admitted to such programmes who have failed to disclose criminal convictions will be subject to disciplinary action as will those who fail to disclose any criminal convictions as required which arise during their programme. - (6) A contract is formed between the College and the applicant as soon as the offer of admission to the College has been accepted.
-Acceptance of an offer is expressly subject to the terms of this contract, which include the requirement that students will comply with the conditions of enrolment with the College.
+Applicants admitted to such courses who have failed to disclose criminal convictions will be subject to disciplinary action as will those who fail to disclose any criminal convictions as required which arise during their course. - (6) A contract is formed between the College and the applicant as soon as the offer of admission to the College has been accepted.
+Acceptance of an offer is expressly subject to the terms of this contract, which include the requirement that students will comply with the conditions of enrolment with the College. - (7) An applicant will normally be expected to start their course of study at standard points in the academic year.

-4. Exemption from part of the MPhil and PhD programmes of study
+4. Exemption from part of the MPhil and PhD courses of study